-When the inverter is properly connected to batteries and turned on, the direct current (DC) from the batteries is transformed into a pure sine wave alternating current (AC).
+When the inverter is properly connected to batteries and turned on, the direct current (DC) from the batteries is transformed into a modified sine wave alternating current (AC).
 This AC is similar to the voltage provided by your utility and is used to power any electrical appliances (i.e., AC loads) connected to the inverter's output.

-3.1 CSW412 Operation
+3.1 CMW412 Operation

-The CSW412 inverter uses a front panel that contains a power on/off switch, two LED indicators, a USB port, and a GFCI AC output receptacle.
+The CMW412 inverter has a front panel that contains a power on/off switch, two LED indicators, and two AC outlets.

-Turning the Inverter on and off
+Turning the Inverter ON/OFF

 The ON/OFF Power switch is used to turn the inverter on and off.
 To turn the unit on, toggle the switch to the ON (I) position.
-The Power indicator lights green to indicate that the AC output power is available.
+The Power LED indicator lights green to indicate that the AC output power is available.
 Press the ON/OFF switch to the OFF (O) position to turn the unit off.

-WARNING: The Power ON/OFF Switch is not a power disconnect switch and will not remove the DC power from the inverter.
+WARNING: The ON/OFF Power switch is not a power disconnect switch, and does not remove the DC power from the inverter.
 Disconnect all power to the inverter before working on the unit.